colouring-cities/colouring-core/docs/setup-dev-environment.md

 Configuring an Ubuntu VM in VirtualBox
 </summary>

+When setting up the VirtualBox VM, consider the size of the database you intend to load for use with the application.
+Consult the [loading the data](#loading-the-data) section of this guide and decide whether you will be using a full city database or will load test data from OSM.

+For "Colouring London", we have found that the size of the database means that a VM with access to 50GB of storage is appropriate.
+If you are using the OSM test data, the default storage settings in VirtualBox should suffice.

+##### In either case, you should set the memory to `2048` MB.

 If you a running Ubuntu in a virtual environment you will need to configure networking to forward ports from the guest to the host.
 For Virtual Box the following was configured under NAT port forwarding (found under `Settings -> Network -> Advanced -> Port Forwarding`).

 Name     | Protocol  | Host Port  | Guest Port